 The pain from a rotator cuff tear is located on the lateral aspect of the arm.
 Pain is in the area of the deltoid muscle.
 In addition, the pain radiates down the arm, sometimes to the elbow.

 What Causes the Rotator Cuff to Tear?

 Most rotator cuff tears occur with age.
-Therefore , rotator cuff tears tend to be degenerative in nature.
+Therefore, rotator cuff tears tend to be degenerative in nature.
 Traumatic cuff tears are less common.
 Traumatic cuff tears are closely associated with shoulder dislocations in people over age 60.
 In addition, a fall that results in a person landing on a flexed elbow can also traumatically tear the rotator cuff.
 However, it is rare to tear your rotator cuff if you are under age 40.
-Most cuff tears occurs in patient’s 50 years or older.
-As we age our rotator cuffs weaken.
-They can tear with just normal activities of daily living.
+Most cuff tears occurs in patients 50 years or older, because as we age our rotator cuffs weaken.
+They can tear with just normal activities of daily living!

 Key Findings on Physical Examination of a Rotator Cuff Tear

-Key findings on physical examination of a rotator cuff tear are pain located over the lateral side of the upper arm.
-The doctor will perform physical tests that include a Neer Test, Kennedy-Hawkins Test and place the shoulder through a range of motion .
-In addition, strength will be tested , pulses evaluated and sensation tested.
+Key findings on physical examination of a rotator cuff tear is pain located over the lateral side of the upper arm.
+The doctor will perform physical tests that include a Neer Test and Kennedy-Hawkins Test, as well as placing the shoulder through a range of motion.
+In addition, strength will be tested, pulses evaluated and sensation tested.

 Imaging needed to Diagnosis a Rotator Cuff Tear

 The initial imaging is a standard shoulder x-ray.
 If the x-ray does not reveal the source of shoulder pain a MRI will be obtained .
 A MRI will show soft tissue, bone edema, and detailed areas of arthritis that plain x-rays cannot reveal.
 However, if the patient has a pacemaker, MRI can not be obtained.
 In addition, it is difficult for claustrophobic patients to undergo a that study.